College of Social and Behavioral Sciences2014-2015

 - Tourism - Emphasis

 This program is accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).

 What Can I Do with a Bachelor of Science in Parks and Recreation Management?

 Northern Arizona University's location is perfect for studying parks and recreation with six National Forests and a dozen units of the National Park Service system within a half-day's drive of campus, including the nearby Grand Canyon.
-We will help prepare you for a career that encourages healthy lifestyles and enjoyment of the outdoors.
+Degree coursework will help prepare you for a career that encourages healthy lifestyles and enjoyment of the outdoors.

 Career opportunities that might be pursued: